OpenStrideNeuro/OpenStride/README.md

 This becomes important when analysing data from the **same animal across multiple sessions**.

-In future analysis steps, when clicking **“Start Analyze”**, users may choose to **combine all selected data files into a single analysis**.
+In future analysis steps, when clicking **“Start Analysis”**, users may choose to **combine all selected data files into a single analysis**.
-In such cases, organizing the correct order ensures the combined dataset follows the intended sequence.
+In such cases, organising the correct order ensures the combined dataset follows the intended sequence.

-The **Delete** function allows users to remove any unwanted data files from the list.
+The **Remove** function allows users to remove any unwanted data files from the list.

 This is useful if: